jellyfin/jellyfin-mpv-shim/README.md

 # Under Development/Not Working
 This is a fork of Plex-MPV-Shim that has the Jellyfin API client added.

-Basic player functionality and subtitle/audio selection is working.
-Full remote control and menu functionality is under development.

-This software is under active development.
+It is under development and is not fully functional yet.

+What works:
+ - Playing media
+ - Direct Play and Transcoding
+ - Selecting audio/subtitle tracks through the built-in menu
+ - Batch-setting audio/subtitle tracks for an entire season
+ - Playing queues of items
+ - Video progress saving

+What does not work:
+ - Remote controlling the application (apart from initial cast)
+ - Seeing the progress of playback (The now-playing bar/remote is broken.)

 # Jellyfin MPV Shim